ASCOD: Variants and derivatives

+ASCOD

 The ASCOD chassis has been used for a number of vehicles in Spanish service and numerous private ventures developed for the export market.
 Aside from the IFV version, the ASCOD has been offered as light tank and scout vehicle.
 The ASCOD Direct Fire light tank can mount a number of different commercial turrets with 105 or 120 mm tank guns.
 It is expected to weigh about 30 tonnes.

-Steyr-Daimler-Puch Spezialfahrzeuge has developed an improved version called Ulan 2; this, however, was never ordered by the Austrian government.
+Steyr-Daimler-Puch Spezialfahrzeuge has developed an improved version called Ulan 2.
+This was never ordered by the Austrian government.